 The Bank continued its support of the Defence Bank Foundation, which was established as an independent charity to help injured, wounded and disadvantaged serving and former ADF personnel and their families.
 The Bank undertakes all administrative functions for the Foundation as well as co-ordinating fund raising activities on behalf of the Foundation.
 The primary beneficiary of the Foundation's activities throughout the financial year was Defence Community Dogs Pty Limited.
-The Defence Bank Foundation credit card was launched in October 2020, to provide support to the Defence Community Dogs program.
-50% of the annual fees for this credit card are donated to the Defence Bank Foundation, and by 30 June 2022 a total of \$25,718 had been raised.
+The Defence Bank Foundation credit card provides support to the Defence Community Dogs program.
+Half of the annual fees for this credit card are donated to the Defence Bank Foundation.

 g.
-On-Line services
+Digital services

-The Bank understands that many of its members are geographically dispersed and has continued to focus on improving its online experience for our remote members.
-Central to this is a continued enhancement cycle on the Defence Bank Banking App, resulting in an ongoing rating of 4.8/5 stars by our Members in both the Apple App Store and Google Play.
-Additionally, significant investment has been made to the Bank's end to end lending processes, with the successful delivery of new capability for personal loan originations.
+The Bank understands that many of its members are geographically dispersed and has continued to focus on improving its digital experience for our remote members.
+Central to this is a continued enhancement cycle for the Defence Bank Banking App, resulting in an ongoing rating of 4.7 stars by our members in the Apple App Store and 4.6 stars in Google Play.
+The Bank has also continued to invest in digital identification and lending processes, resulting in reduced member effort and enhanced security.